 Inpatient alcohol/drug withdrawal treatment programs normally include intensive counseling and behavioral therapy as soon as the medical detoxification process has succeeded.
 Outpatient alcohol/drug withdrawal treatment centers may offer counseling together with buprenorphine or methadone treatment, or they may refer patients to counselors and support groups once they are certain that the patients are obtaining the proper results from their outpatient medical treatment.

 If you or a loved one needs assistance in choosing between inpatient and outpatient alcohol/drug withdrawal programs, we are here to help.
-Please call our nationwide 24-hour drug and alcohol rehabilitation treatment helpline for information and referrals that will help you understand which of the different types of alcohol/drug rehabilitation treatment centers will best help you or the one you care about overcome addiction.
+Please call our nationwide 24-hour drug and alcohol rehabilitation treatment helpline for information on how to best help yourself or the one you care about overcome addiction.